-Comprehensive Examination: Candidates in the clinical psychology and clinical health psychology doctoral programs are required to pass a comprehensive examination designed to test integrative and methodological competence.
-Students take this examination at the end of their second or third year or equivalent, depending on individual program requirements.
-Students in the clinical psychology program must take the written comprehensive examination at the end of their third year while students in the clinical health psychology program must take it at the end of their second year.
+Candidates in the clinical health psychology doctoral program are required to pass a comprehensive examination designed to test integrative and methodological competence.
+Students take this examination at the end of their second year.

-Competency Examination: Students in the school-clinical child psychology program need to complete five (5) competency examinations that begin at the end of the first year of study.
+Students in the school-clinical child psychology program need to complete five (5) competency examinations that begin at the end of the first year of study.
 The examinations focus on specified program competencies: (a) Demonstrate ability to administer cognitive & personality assessment instruments; (b) Demonstrate ability to score cognitive & personality assessment instruments; (c) Demonstrate ability to integrate data in written format, for professional use; (d) Demonstrate ability to conduct psychotherapy; (e) Demonstrate research competencies.